sayerhs/cpl/docs/source/user/configuration.rst

 CPL provides a YAML-based configuration utility that can be used to customize the library depending on the operating system and user's specific needs.
-A good example is to provide non-standard install locations for the OpenFOAM or Caelus CML executables, as well as using different versions of CML with CPL simultaneously.
+A good example is to provide non-standard install locations for the OpenFOAM or Caelus CML executables, as well as using different versions of OpenFOAM/CML with CPL simultaneously.

 The use of configuration file is optional, CPL provides defaults that should work on most systems and will attempt to auto-detect CML installations on